cityblock/commons-starter-project/README.md

 ## Branch from Master

+Make a replica of master in origin by running `git push origin master:answer_key`; From now on, you'll be using this to

 From master, checkout a development branch that will serve as your personal base branch for pull requests.
 For naming, use <your name>-development.
 For example:
 `git checkout -b alda-development`